 I don’t suggest that you actually study the list to learn it, but it can still be useful!
 The article about StarCraft 2 linked to above actually contains such a list created by yours truly.

 As you can see, there are many ways you can use lists, but each list has its own pros and cons.
-No list is a panacea and you won’t learn Chinese simply by memorising a lists, regardless how well curated it is.
+No list is a panacea and you won’t learn Chinese simply by memorising a lists, regardless how well curated they are.
 This was the main point in the first article.

 However, lists can highlight weaknesses in your knowledge and understanding, as well as help you open doors to new areas of the language.
 Use them wisely!